-In view of the crucial role played by radiative corrections in the SI-THDM, several studies have been devoted over the years to the precise determination of its Higgs mass spectrum.
-After the original one-loop calculation of ref.~\cite{Lee:2012jn}, the one-loop corrections to the mass matrix for the CP-even scalars were revisited by a different group in refs.~\cite{Lane:2018ycs, Lane:2019dbc, Eichten:2021qbm}.
+In view of the crucial role played by radiative corrections in the SI-THDM, several studies have been devoted over the years to the precise determination of its Higgs-mass spectrum.
+After the original one-loop calculation of ref.~\cite{Lee:2012jn}, the one-loop corrections to the mass matrix for the CP-even scalars were revisited by different groups in refs.~\cite{Lane:2018ycs, Lane:2019dbc, Eichten:2021qbm}.
 Furthermore, the dominant two-loop corrections were computed: first along the $h$ direction in ref.~\cite{Braathen:2020vwo}, and later for the full mass matrix in ref.~\cite{Eichten:2022vys}.
 All of these calculations relied on the effective-potential approach, which neglects the external-momentum effects, and the two-loop calculations also neglected the effects controlled by the EW gauge couplings.
 However, the one-loop calculations presented in refs.~\cite{Lee:2012jn, Lane:2018ycs, Lane:2019dbc, Eichten:2021qbm} appear to be incorrect.
 First of all, they find that there are no one-loop corrections to the masses of $A$ and $H^\pm$.
-As a result, the predictions for those masses, which do not vanish at the tree level, would be both scale- and gauge-dependent at the one-loop order.
+As a result, the predictions for those masses, which do not vanish at the tree level, would be both scale and gauge dependent at the one-loop order.
 Furthermore, those calculations find that the only one-loop contributions to the mixing between $h$ and $H$ arise from diagrams involving the top quark, despite the presence in the Lagrangian of both $h\Phi\Phi$ and $H\Phi\Phi$ couplings (where $\Phi=H,A,H^\pm$ denotes the BSM Higgs bosons).
 A closer inspection of the effective-potential calculations of refs.~\cite{Lee:2012jn, Lane:2018ycs, Lane:2019dbc, Eichten:2021qbm} reveals that both of these problems stem from an incorrect assumption for the field-dependent masses of BSM-Higgs and gauge bosons, which does not properly account for their dependence on the fields other than $h$.
-We remark that this problem affects also the two-loop calculation of ref.~\cite{Eichten:2022vys}, but it does not affect the two-loop calculation of ref.~\cite{Braathen:2020vwo}, which was performed only along the $h$ direction.\footnote{For completeness, we mention here two additional recent studies of the SI-THDM, refs.~\cite{Nhi:2025iob, Baouche:2025jsf}, which also feature one-loop calculations of the Higgs masses in the effective-potential approach.
-As will be discussed later, ref.~\cite{Nhi:2025iob} suffers from an incorrect implementation of the minimum conditions for the scalar potential.
+We remark that this problem also affects the two-loop calculation of ref.~\cite{Eichten:2022vys}, but it does not affect the two-loop calculation of ref.~\cite{Braathen:2020vwo}, which was performed only along the $h$ direction.\footnote{For completeness, we mention here two additional recent studies of the SI-THDM, refs.~\cite{Nhi:2025iob, Baouche:2025jsf}, which also feature one-loop calculations of the Higgs masses in the effective-potential approach.
+As will be discussed later, the treatment of the minimum conditions for the scalar potential in ref.~\cite{Nhi:2025iob} imposes an arbitrary restriction on the parameter space of the model.
 Ref.~\cite{Baouche:2025jsf} has even broader issues, stemming in part from an incorrect identification of the SM-like state at the tree level.
 Neither of these studies specifies the definitions used for the field-dependent masses.}